 The following information on Colonel John Piper and his family is from the 1884 book "History of Bedford, Somerset and Fulton Counties, Pennsylvania".
 For more information on John Piper, see this 1884 book:

 The following excerpt from the 1906 book "History of Bedford and Somerset Counties, Pennsylvania" provides additional background information on John Piper and his fort.
+Click here to see a September, 2021 photo of the Fort Piper chimney.

 John Piper appears on the following undated Colerain Township tax list.
 The tax list would have to be from before 1774, because John Doddridge is on it (not shown here) and his son said he left the area in the spring of 1773.
 For reasons I can't explain, Henry Rhoades is also on the list, as you can see here.